 Ph +64 3 364 1777

 All Right? is a social marketing campaign designed to help us think about our mental health and wellbeing.
 It’s about helping people realise that they’re not alone, encouraging them to connect with others, and supporting them to boost their wellbeing.

 Ultimately, All Right? is about ensuring wellbeing is at the heart of our recovery.

-All Right? is a Healthy Christchurch project that is being led by the Mental Health Foundation and the Canterbury District Health Board.
+All Right? was a Healthy Christchurch project that is now led by the Mental Health Foundation.